Situations everyone knows

 In order to react so rationally, it is important that you and your reactions are exactly known.
 What is important is therefore an in-depth self-analysis: What triggers another person's request?
 Does the situation awaken any unpleasant memories?
 What exactly interferes with the question?
 What exactly causes the stress?
 Why can not you be left?

 Maybe you can make your own pressure or your own time management is just bad and you can work on it.
 Perhaps the request of the boss or colleague is simply totally nonsensical, perhaps you have also not understood, what exactly is and can clarify exactly what is required.

 The boss wants one thing, the employee wants something else.
 Bad luck, if the boss orders only authoritarian.
 But in many cases you can also talk to your boss, because usually it brings more when both together solve the problem.

 In practice this means taking the boss seriously and putting himself into his situation.
 Look for similarities, not for differences, by showing the boss where common positions lie.
 Find possibilities for improvement and put the main focus of the argument, because then the boss has the feeling that one goes to him.
 Perhaps then together can be a better possibility.

-But even authoritarian bosses are persuaded that who instead of a simple "no" offers an alternative that is just as good or better, wins the boss for himself.
-This may look something like this: "Unfortunately, I can not accomplish this task today.
+Authoritarian bosses can also be convinced: If you offer an alternative instead of a simple “no” that is just as good or even better, you win the boss for yourself.
+It can look something like this: “Unfortunately, I cannot do this task today.
 But colleague Müller is currently free.
-For that I can support him optimally with his project, because I know the subject very well.
-This makes us all much more effective. "
+For this I can optimally support him in his project, since I am very familiar with the topic.
+It makes us all work much more effectively. ”

 Such proposals facilitate the work on the one hand.
 But even more: the boss sees that the employees constructively think about the good of the company and will appreciate this quality.
 However: Here too the sound makes the music.
 Anyone who offers such an alternative should always choose an optimistic vocabulary, which has a more convincing effect on others.